KTH-EXPECA/devdocs/docs/tutorials/using_aws.md

     Please select action to take (create/start/stop/terminate): start
     ```

-4. Ansible will proceed to bring up the testbed, and when will output the address of `galadriel`:
+4. Ansible will proceed to bring up the testbed, and will output the public address of `galadriel` when finished:

     ``` text
     ...